CristanchoLina/DRAAnimalMetapop/README.md

     - The vaccination_functions.py script gathers the main functions used in the generation of the simulated epidemic under vaccination allocation
     - **launcher_vacc_endemicdynamic.py** is the script that generates the simulated dynamics under vaccination according to each scoring function in the score_list folder, with b_fix = 25\% of initial total population, in the endemic scenario.
     - **launcher_vacc_epidemicdynamic.py** is the script that generates the simulated dynamics under vaccination according to each scoring function in the score_list folder, with b_fix = 25\% of initial total population, in the epidemic scenario.
+    - simulated_data_vaccend_dynamics: folder that will contain simulated data once the launcher_vacc_endemicdynamic.py is run.
+    - simulated_data_vaccepi_dynamics: folder that will contain simulated data once the launcher_vacc_epidemicdynamic.py is run.
   - The percolation folder, contains:
     - The score_budget_list folder: contains the text files with the combinations of the score functions and quantity of resource (b_fix) to be tested.
       As well as the notebook on their generation.
     - The vaccination_functions.py script gathers the main functions used in the generation of the simulated epidemic under vaccination allocation
     - **launcher_percolation_vaccendemic.py** is the script that generates the percolation experiments for vaccination, in the endemic scenario.
-    - **launcher_percolation_vaccepidemic.py** is the script that generates the percolation experiments for vaccination, in the epidemic scenario.
+    - percolation_vacc_endemic_data: folder that will contain simulated data once the launcher_percolation_vaccendemic.py is run.

 - The treatment folder, contains:

   - The dynamic folder, contains: